-Award-winning US novelist Lauren Groff will give a master class for us (currently enrolled and former students ONLY) on Saturday, 25 February 2023 from 17:30 to 19:00 at Huis de Pinto, Sint Antoniesbreestraat 69, 1011 HB Amsterdam (see map) with drinks and bites afterward.
+Award-winning US novelist Lauren Groff will give a master class for our students on Saturday, 25 February 2023 from 17:30 to 19:00 at Huis de Pinto, Sint Antoniesbreestraat 69, 1011 HB Amsterdam (see map) with drinks and bites afterward.

 Lauren will be digging into craft and process with director Sarah Carriger.
 Come armed with your questions.

 You can purchase copies of her books in English or in Dutch, as well as in ebook and paperback formats, from most major retailers.
 If you’re based in Amsterdam, check with Athenaeum Boekhandel or the American Book Center.

 Lauren Groff is the author of six books of fiction.
 She is a three time finalist for the National Book Award for Fiction (for Matrix, Florida and Fates and Furies) and twice for the Kirkus Prize.
 Lauren’s work has also been shortlisted for the National Book Critics Circle Prize, the Southern Book Prize, and the Los Angeles Times Prize.
 She has received fellowships from the Guggenheim Foundation and the Radcliffe Institute for Advanced Study.
 Her work has been translated into over thirty languages.
 While normally found in Gainesville, Florida, this spring Lauren will be a Berlin Prize Fellow at the American Academy in Berlin.